In this section:

 • transfers that a liquidator makes as settlement to shareholders when a business is wound up

-Enquiries about Stamp Duty Reserve Tax exemptions
+Enquiries about SDRT exemptions

-Required action if a transfer is exempt
+What to do if a transfer is exempt

 Off-market transfers